curvegrid/go-ethereum-wiki/Whisper-v5-RPC-API.md

 #### shh_getPrivateKey

-Returns the private key for identity id.
+Returns the private key for identity ID.

 ##### Parameters

-1. `String`: ID of key pair.
+1. `String`: ID of the key pair.

 ##### Returns

-`String` (public key) on success and an error on failure.
+`String`: Private key on success and an error on failure.

 ##### Example
 ```js